The Java ME

 connections.
 This simple example has no shared resources.
 The implementation might

-ask the MIDlet to continue by calling the startApp()
+ask the MIDlet to continue by calling the startApp() method again.

-The device implementation calls the destroyApp
+The device implementation calls the destroyApp method to terminate and

 destroy the MIDlet.
 This method should release all shared and local resources, and